 Enjoy Engine 374 in this video!

-The West Coast Railway Association’s volunteers operate the 374 Pavilion as it is open daily to the public.
+Volunteers from the The West Coast Railway Association’s Railway Museum of BC operate the 374 Pavilion as it is open to the public.

 Canadian Pacific began to design its own locomotives in July 1883 with the hiring of F.R.F.
 Brown as the company’s second locomotive Superintendent.
 Canadian Pacific opened new shops in Montreal, and the first locomotives were built in 1883.